AviatrixSystems/Docs/HowTos/uservpn-TGW.rst

 |ping_test|

-8. Last Steps
+7. Last Steps
 ---------------

-One, last option we can congigure is under Step 3 of this guide "Connection Policies".
+One last option we can congigure is under Step 3 of this guide "Connection Policies".
 As a test, we can remove either the Dev or
 Prod Domain from the "Connected" list.
 If we remove Dev from the "Connected" list for the Shared Service Policy and run a Ping test.
 We should receive no response from the EC2 instance in the Devolpment VPC.